sungnga/react-ecommerce/nodejs-backend/README.md

 **3. Create user by id middleware**
 - Inside routes folder, create a file called user.js.
 And in this file:
 	- Import express and create router from express
-	- Create a route that, whenever there's a 'userId' in the route paramenter, call the userById method: `router.param('userId', userById)`
+	- Create a route that, whenever there's a 'userId' in the route parameter, call the userById method: `router.param('userId', userById)`
 	- Import userById method from controllers/user.js
 - Inside controller folder, create a file called user.js.
 And in this file:
   - Import User model from models/user.js